 Your closing costs are dependent on several factors, including the purchase price of the home and the loan you’re refinancing.
 Generally, you can expect to pay between 2% - 5% of the loan amount.
 So if your refinanced loan is $150,000, your closing costs would be between $3,000 and $7,500.

-5. When will I break even?
+5. When will I break-even on my Closing Costs?

 For example: If the refinance will reduce your monthly payment by $175, but the closing costs end up being $3,500, it will take you 20 months to break even.
 So if you’re thinking about moving in a couple of years, it might not make financial sense for you to refi.